-The Original Mountain Marathon was cancelled at midday on after being hit with some of the worst weather in its 41-year history.
+The Original Mountain Marathon was cancelled at midday on Saturday after being hit with some of the worst weather in its 41-year history.
 Jim Aitken was there with his son and they took a shortcut.

-Mr Aitken says the Honister Pass was very dangerous for the fell runners making their way back to the centre.
+Mr Aitken says the Honister Pass was very dangerous for the fell runners making their way back to the event centre.

 Paul Sharkey was there with a friend.
-“We were climbing Great Gable and encountered at least 200 fell runners running down the fell and some of them advised to ‘not go up there'”.
+“We were climbing Great Gable and encountered at least 200 fell runners running down the fell and some of them advised us to ‘not go up there'”.

 According to Mr Sharkey, the wind was so gusty they couldn’t keep their feet on the ground and decided to go back down the fell.